justlark/lark.gay/content/now.md

 description = "This is my [Now Page](https://nownownow.com/about).
-Here's what I'm up to right now." template = "article.html" date = 2024-10-10 updated = 2024-11-13
+Here's what I'm up to right now." template = "article.html" date = 2024-10-10 updated = 2024-11-15
 +++

 Trying to figure out how to move forward after the election.

-Some furries in my community are organizing to try and create a furry-run co-op art studio and makerspace.
+Some furries in my community are organizing to try and [create a furry-run co-op art studio and makerspace](@/log/furry-art-space.md).
 I'm not closely involved in the project, but I'm excited to see where it goes and contribute where I can.

 My friends have pulled me onto a project of theirs: Building a smart DIY sex toy.
 Between them, they have all the expertise they need—except for someone to